epogrebnyak/justpath/README.md

 `justpath` shows your `PATH` environment variable line by line with numbering, comments and highlighing and helps detecting invalid or duplicate directories on your PATH.

-You can also create a modified version of `PATH` string, for example by excluding non-existent directories.
-This new string is useful to set `PATH` in your shell startup script or with environment manager.
+You can also create a modified version of `PATH` string and use it to set `PATH` in your shell startup script or through an environment manager.
 Note that `justpath` cannot change your shell `PATH` directly.

 My own use case for `justpath` was exploring and sanitizing the `PATH` on Windows together with Rapid Environment Editor.
 I also find it useful to inspect `PATH` on a remote enviroment like Codespaces to detect invalid paths.